zovajs/zova/zova-docs/guide/techniques/model/async-data.md

 }
 ```

-- Invoke `$useQueryExisting` to create a Query object
+- Invoke `$useStateData` to create a Query object
   - Why not use the `$useQuery` method?
 Because asynchronous data is generally loaded asynchronously when needed.
-Therefore, we need to ensure that the same Query object is always returned when the `select` method is invoked multiple times, so the `$useQueryExisting` method must be used
+Therefore, we need to ensure that the same Query object is always returned when the `select` method is invoked multiple times, so the `$useStateData` method must be used
 - Pass in `queryKey` to ensure the uniqueness of the local cache
 - Pass in `queryFn` and call this function at the appropriate time to obtain server data
   - service.todo.select: see [Api service](../../essentials/scope/service.md)